MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- maintainers: see notes about this experiment, in the list of experiments which are turned on by default, at top of article -->

-Memory leaks in web applications are a difficult to locate and repair.
+Memory leaks in web applications can be difficult to locate and repair.

 The new **Detached Elements** panel in Microsoft Edge DevTools helps investigate and resolve a common source of memory leaks.